 Article IX: Resignations, Removals, Vacancies

 Section 1.
 Resignations.
-Any Director, member of the Steering Committee, or other Officer, or member of the Association may resign at any time in accordance with Article III, Section 6, and shall resign in the event he or she ceases to be eligible for Active membership.
-Such resignation shall be made in writing and shall take effect at the time specified therein, except that in cases where a member of the Board of Directors or member of the Steering Committee ceases to be eligible for Active membership he or she shall be deemed automatically to have resigned thirty (30) days after he or she ceases to eligible for Active membership.
+Any Director, or other Officer, or member of the Association may resign.
+Such resignation shall be made in writing to the President and shall take effect at the time specified therein.

 Section 2.
 Removal.
-Any member of the Board of Directors may be removed from office for misfeasance, malfeasance, or nonfeasance in office, or for any act or failure to act in any capacity, which may reflect adversely on this Association.
-A two-thirds vote of the Active Members voting at a meeting of the Active Members in good standing according to the Association’s records is required for removal, however, no vote shall be taken unless the Director has been notified in writing of the removal vote.
-Such Director shall be given an opportunity to address the membership prior to the vote of removal.
+Any member of the Board of Directors shall be removed from office for misfeasance, malfeasance, or nonfeasance in office, or for any act or failure to act in any capacity, which may reflect adversely on this Association.
+A three-fourths vote of the Board of Directors voting at a regular or special meeting of the Board of Directors is required for removal; however, no vote shall be taken unless the Director has been notified in writing of the removal vote.
+Such Director shall be given an opportunity to address the Board of Directors prior to the vote of removal.
 Any member of the Board of Directors shall automatically be removed when he or she misses three (3) consecutive meetings of the Board.

 Section 3.
 Vacancies.
-If any vacancy shall occur in the Board of Directors, or in any office of the Association, or in the Steering Committee by reason of death, resignation, or otherwise, the Board of Directors, or remaining members thereof, shall elect a qualified member to fill the vacancy for the balance of the unexpired term.
+If any vacancy shall occur in the Board of Directors, or in any office of the Association by reason of death, resignation, or otherwise, the Board of Directors, or remaining members thereof, shall elect a qualified member to fill the vacancy for the balance of the unexpired term.

+Section 4: Continuing Eligibility.
+In the event that a Director is no longer a sitting judge, and unless removed earlier by the Board of Directors, they may serve in their capacity as a Director until the next annual meeting of the Association.

 Article X: Miscellaneous